cvewi/playground/content/posts/2020-12-09-setting-up-additional-income-streams.md

 ---
 I've recently started exploring how to set up additional income streams.
 I have feeling that I'm too reliant on only one income stream, which can become quite vulnerable.

 During this current pandemic this is really something I have started to consider.
 Luckily I (or my family) haven't been impacted by the pandemic - economically anyways.
-However living, working and being in a pandemic really makes you start wondering if you have.
+However living, working and being in a pandemic really makes you start wondering if you have protected yourself enough against any volatility.

 ## Passive Income Stream